U.S. envoy to visit North Korea over jailed American

 "Kenneth's family has waited in anguish and uncertainty, but has never wavered in their tireless advocacy on his behalf," Larsen said in a statement.

-(Additional reporting by Mark Felsenthal in Washington, Chris Meyers in Tokyo; Editing by Barbara Goldberg, Stacey Joyce and Nick Macfie)
+(Additional reporting by Mark Felsenthal in Washington; Editing by Barbara Goldberg, Stacey Joyce and Ken Wills)